nito90/movierama-application/README.md

         primary key (id)
 ```

 For simplicity reasons we use in the project two user roles ROLE_USER, ROLE_ADMIN and two movie choices LIKE, HATE.
 Thus I didnt found the need to create extra tables in the database at the time of the implementation ( Possible feature ).
 The application's urls are ROLE PERMISSION BASED secured by Spring Security technology.

+Moreover there is data.sql file with some pre-inserted details to make the testing and the demo easier.
+The user's password in this file is encrypted.
+The decrypted password is:

+testuser2

 ## Installation server side with tests